List of The Hunger Games characters: Glimmer

 Glimmer is the District 1 female tribute in the 74th Hunger Games.
-She was a career tribute.
+She was a Career tribute.
 She chose to use bow and arrows as her weapons during the bloodbath, but it is later revealed that she was incompetent at shooting.
 Glimmer was later indirectly killed by Katniss after she dropped a tracker jacker nest on the career tributes along with the District 4 female tribute (book).
 After her death, Katniss managed to steal her bow and arrows from her 'dismembered body'.
 Katniss had to break several of her bloated fingers to retrieve the bow from her.
 Glimmer finished 12th overall.
 Her death was described as extremely disgusting.
-In the movie, she was seen flirting with Cato during the games but Cato left her to die when she was attacked by tracker jackers.
+In the film, she was seen flirting with Cato during the games, but Cato left her to die when she was attacked by tracker jackers.

 Cato

-Cato is the District 2 male tribute in the 74th Hunger Games.
-He was the leader of the Career pack and tall, good-looking, the second-largest/physically-strongest tribute, being only slightly smaller than Thresh, the District 11 male tribute.
+Cato is the District 2 male tribute in the 74th Hunger Games and the main antagonist of the first novel.
+He was the leader of the Career pack and tall, good-looking, the second largest/physically strongest tribute, being only slightly smaller than Thresh, the District 11 male tribute.
+In the training centre, he is shown being proficient in a variety of weapons.
+Katniss states that Cato's training distracted her: "I've been preoccupied with watching the boy from District 2 send a spear through a dummy's heart from fifteen metres."
 He was the only tribute in the 74th Hunger Games, aside from Katniss, who is confirmed to have volunteered for the Games.
 Cato was skilled with many weapons and proved this by scoring a 10 in his private session, earning many sponsors in the process.
 Cato played a strong part in the initial bloodbath, killing off many tributes, one being the District 4 male.
 He then took part in the hunt for Katniss during the Games, along with the other career tributes and Peeta.
 He managed to escape the attack of the tracker jackers, caused by Katniss while they were sleeping.

 Cato made it through to the final six and was absent from the feast, as Clove had gone to the Cornucopia herself and fought with Katniss.
-Cato presumably killed Thresh (book) and outfoxed Foxface to make the final three.
-At this point, game makers sent in mutations representing the dead tributes (book) and dogs (movie) which drove Katniss, Peeta, and Cato to the cornucopia, where Cato is seen to have received full body armour.
-Cato captured Peeta but Katniss shoots him in the hand, forcing him to release Peeta and fall off of the cornucopia.
-There the dogs maul him before Katniss mercifully kills him with an arrow.
-He finished 3rd overall.
+Cato presumably killed Thresh (book) and outlasted Foxface to make the final three, as she died to poison berries.
+At this point, gamemakers sent in mutations representing the dead tributes (book) and dogs (film) which drove Katniss, Peeta, and Cato to the cornucopia, where Cato is seen to have received full body armour.
+After a brief fight on the cornucopia, Cato captured Peeta, but Katniss shoots him in the hand, forcing him to release Peeta.
+He then falls off the cornucopia and is partially eaten by the mutts for several hours before Katniss mercifully kills him.